PuerkitoBio/goquery/README.md

 Since this library (and cascadia) depends on the experimental branch, this package must be installed first.
 Both GoQuery and Cascadia expect to find the experimental library with the `"exp/html"` import statement.
 To install it at this location, please [follow this guide][wikiexp].

-**TEMP** : Due to recent breaking changes in the experimental HTML package (which is to be expected, being experimental and all...), user Zippoxer mentions this on golang-nuts mailing list:

-> Had to clone revision e17cd42dcc09 of Go to get cascadia [and GoQuery] to compile.

-I'll try to bring things up to date Sep.
-10th, along with cascadia's author.
-**END TEMP**

 Once this is done, install GoQuery:

 `go get github.com/PuerkitoBio/goquery`